-Michigan Department of Natural Resources Approves Talon's Application for State Mineral Leases
+Michigan Department of Natural Resources Issues Talon State Mineral Leases

-On January 30, 2024, the Company received confirmation from the Michigan Department of Natural Resources that its Administrative Board approved Talon Michigan LLC's application for 23,000 acres of state mineral leases in the Upper Peninsula of Michigan.
+In addition to the Michigan UPX Properties, on June 26, 2024, the Michigan Department of Natural Resources issued Talon Michigan LLC new mineral leases covering approximately 23,000 acres in the Upper Peninsula of Michigan (the "Michigan State Leases").
 The 23,000 acres of state mineral leases augment the Michigan UPX Properties (see "Acquisition of Michigan Exploration Rights" (above)).